-Playing strategic and aggressively in chess is what makes the game royal and beautiful.
+Playing strategically and aggressively in chess is what makes the game royal and beautiful.
 Once you make the right opening moves, you and your opponent can begin unfolding new approaches.
 Soon, the “real chess game” begins and both of you will inevitably be hooked.
 There are several aggressive chess openings for white that can allow you to finish the game quickly.
 We’ve compiled a list of them.

-End game strategies are quite straightforward; you either win or lose.
+End-game strategies are quite straightforward; you either win or lose.
 Many chess players give up before they reach the end.
 Reading on, you will surely learn successful new tactics and strategies in the opening.
 This is an important area of chess.

 Without having an idea of basic opening strategies, you won’t be able to win.
 At this point, there is so much information that comes your way, and playing the game can leave you overwhelmed.
 With that said, let’s take a look at 9 aggressive chess openings for White plus the strategies and ideas behind them.